 When this is done right, a few kernels should jump and pop, just like popcorn.
 I've had kernels leap clear across the apartment on occasion.
 A careful eye and a splatter guard will protect you from any corn-kernel mortar fire.

 Once the corn is charred, I toss it with the remaining ingredients while it's still hot.
 The salad can be served straight away, but it's just as good at room temperature, making this an ideal picnic dish.

-- Chili powder or hot chili flakes, to taste
+Chile powder or hot chile flakes, to taste

 Heat oil in a large nonstick skillet or wok over high heat until shimmering.
 Add corn kernels, season to taste with salt, toss once or twice, and cook without moving until charred on one side, about 2 minutes.
 Toss corn, stir, and repeat until charred on second side, about 2 minutes longer.
 Continue tossing and charring until corn is well charred all over, about 10 minutes total.
 Transfer to a large bowl.

-Add cheese, scallions, cilantro, jalapeño, garlic, mayonnaise, lime juice, and chili powder and toss to combine.
-Taste and adjust seasoning with salt and more chili powder to taste.
+Add cheese, scallions, cilantro, jalapeño, garlic, mayonnaise, lime juice, and chile powder and toss to combine.
+Taste and adjust seasoning with salt and more chile powder to taste.
 Serve immediately.

 |Total Fat 18g||23%|

 |Dietary Fiber 3g||12%|